al-martyn1/dotNutRefManEn/Drawing/Color.md

 [Drawing.Color.toInt](../Drawing/Color/toInt.md) - ![__BRIEF]

-**tointeger** - Convert the value to integer and returns it.
+**tointeger** - Convert the value to integer and returns it, see [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#integer) for details.
 Exposed for compatibility with built-in types.
 The toInteger() function has also been implemented to comply with camelCase naming convetions.

-**tofloat** - Convert the value to float and returns it.
+**tofloat** - Convert the value to float and returns it, see [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#float) for details.
 Exposed for compatibility with built-in types.
 The toFloat() function has also been implemented to comply with camelCase naming convetions.

-**tostring** - Convert the value to string and returns it.
+**tostring** - Convert the value to string and returns it, see [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#string) for details.
 Exposed for compatibility with built-in types.
 The toString() function has also been implemented to comply with camelCase naming convetions.

 **_tostring** - Support for the 'tostring' ('tostring') conversion method.
+See [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/metamethods.html#tostring) for details.